omkarcloud/google-maps-reviews-scraper/README.md

 ### ❓ Need More Help or Have Additional Questions?

-For further help, ask your question in GitHub Discussions.
-We'll be happy to help you out.
+For further assistance, contact us on WhatsApp.
+We'll reply within 24 hours.

 [![Contact Us on WhatsApp](https://raw.githubusercontent.com/omkarcloud/google-maps-reviews-scraper/master/screenshots/mwa.png)](https://api.whatsapp.com/send?phone=918295042963&text=Hi,%20I%20would%20like%20to%20learn%20more%20about%20your%20products.)